mincongzhang/DataStructuresAlgorithmsNotebook/suan-6cd53a-dong-tai-gui-hua/max-subarray.md

 //Solution2 O(nlogn)
 //Binary search, search left, and search right, and recursively solve the problem

+//Solution3 O(n) DP
-//Solution3 O(n) update local max and global max at the same time maxSubArray(A, i) = A[i] + maxSubArray(A, i - 1) > 0 ? maxSubArray(A, i - 1) : 0;
+//update local max and global max at the same time maxSubArray(A, i) = A[i] + maxSubArray(A, i - 1) > 0 ? maxSubArray(A, i - 1) : 0;

 class Solution {